 We are not just about campaigning for change, we want to celebrate every place or business that we have found to be really accessible and that has made a notable effort to be inclusive – of course with particular credit to those with great toilet and changing facilities in our area and beyond.
 We hope this list grows and grows as we get some more success.
 But in the meantime, here are Hadley’s Heroes, in no particular order, and the reasons why we love them.
 Please feel free to send us your recommendations.

 We love Longdown Activity Farm.
 The wonderful owners of the farm got behind our campaign 100%.
 They installed a state-of-the art Changing Places facility, that we very proudly opened on 12 March 2016.
 They are amazing and we are so happy to be helping them achieve this with our fundraising and promotional activities.
 The farm is one of my favourite places to visit with my children and this has made it even more accessible, opening it up to all visitors. from local families to schools.

-New Forest District Council – Our local council has really listened.
-The facilities team contacted me as a result of hearing me on BBC Radio Solent and as a result, I am working with them to help them install facilities around our area, starting with New Milton and Lymington.
-I will post more information about locations and timings as soon as possible.
+New Forest District Council – Our local council really listened.
+The facilities team contacted me as a result of hearing me on BBC Radio Solent and as a result there are two Changing Places toilets in my local towns of New Milton and Lymington.

 Portsmouth International Port – From the very first time the management at Portsmouth heard about the needs of children and adults like Hadley, they set about finding a solution so that they could install appropriate facilities.
 They involved me in the whole process and we were able to create a fantastic Space to Change facility by combining an existing accessible toilet with a room next door to it.
 It’s a great facility that will make the lives of those travelling from the Port a lot easier.
 It’s also fantastic for the local community as the Port is always open and is easily accessible from the M275.